-The following table shows the number of motor vehicles on the register by type at 31 December 1962, at 30 September 1971 and 1976 (motor vehicle census years), and at 31 December 1977.
-Particulars of Commonwealth Government-owned vehicles with the exception of defence service vehicles are included.
+The following table shows the number of motor vehicles on the register by type.
+Particulars of Commonwealth Government-owned vehicles, with the exception of defence service vehicles, are included.
 Tractor-type vehicles, plant, and trailers are excluded.

 VICTORIA-NUMBER OF MOTOR VEHICLES ON REGISTER BY TYPE OF VEHICLE